PSUmodeling/Cycles-utils/README.md

 **simulation**: pandas.DataFrame

-&nbsp;&nbsp; A pandas DataFrame, each row of which defining a single Cycles simulation.
+&nbsp;&nbsp;&nbsp;&nbsp; A pandas DataFrame, each row of which defining a single Cycles simulation.

 **summary**: str, optional

-&nbsp;&nbsp; Name of summary file.
+&nbsp;&nbsp;&nbsp;&nbsp; Name of summary file.

 **simulation_name**: Callable

-&nbsp;&nbsp; Function that applies to each row of `simulation` to get the name of each simulation.
+&nbsp;&nbsp;&nbsp;&nbsp; Function that applies to each row of `simulation` to get the name of each simulation.

 **control_dict**: Callable

-&nbsp;&nbsp; Function that applies to each row of `simulation` to get the user-defined control parameter dictionary, that can be used for `cycles.generate_control_file` to generate simulation control files.
+&nbsp;&nbsp;&nbsp;&nbsp; Function that applies to each row of `simulation` to get the user-defined control parameter dictionary, that can be used for `cycles.generate_control_file` to generate simulation control files.

 **operation_template**: str or None, optional

-&nbsp;&nbsp; Name of management operations file template that can be used to generate management operations file.
+&nbsp;&nbsp;&nbsp;&nbsp; Name of management operations file template that can be used to generate management operations file.

 **operation_dict**: dict

-&nbsp;&nbsp; Dictionary to be used with `operation_template` for substitution to generate management operations file.
+&nbsp;&nbsp;&nbsp;&nbsp; Dictionary to be used with `operation_template` for substitution to generate management operations file.

 ### Run

-`CyclesRunner.run(cycles_executable, spin_up, rm_input, rm_output)`
+`CyclesRunner.run(cycles_executable, options, rm_input, rm_output)`

 Execute all Cycles simulations.

 **cycles_executable**: str

-&nbsp;&nbsp; Name (including path) of cycles executable.
+&nbsp;&nbsp;&nbsp;&nbsp; Name (including path) of cycles executable.

-**spin_up**: bool
+**options**: str, optional

-&nbsp;&nbsp; Whether to use spin up.
+&nbsp;&nbsp;&nbsp;&nbsp; Command line options for Cycles (e.g., `-s` for spin-up).

 **rm_input**: bool

-&nbsp;&nbsp; Whether to remove simulation specific input after simulation.
+&nbsp;&nbsp;&nbsp;&nbsp; Whether to remove simulation specific input after simulation.

 **rm_output**: bool

-&nbsp;&nbsp; Whether to remove simulation specific output after simulation.
+&nbsp;&nbsp;&nbsp;&nbsp; Whether to remove simulation specific output after simulation.